FeLusiani/Gym_Walker_CMA-ES/README.md

 A feed-forward neural network is trained to pilot a [Bipedal Walker](https://gym.openai.com/envs/BipedalWalker-v2/) (one of OpenAI Gym environments) using a [CMA Evolutionary Strategy](https://en.wikipedia.org/wiki/CMA-ES) (using [pycma](https://github.com/CMA-ES/pycma) package).
 The feed-forward NN is implemented through [PyTorch](https://github.com/pytorch/pytorch).

+[**See the report**](/report/Report.md) for a full explanation of the project.
+Following is a quick guide on how to install and use it.

 ## Setup

 - Install Gym (and the box2 environments) from source: